 Specialized Programs for Firefighters and Other First Responders

-Seeing the need for programs that meet the specialized needs for clinical services and peer support for first responders, Sprout Health Group initiated Frontline Responder Services at Advanced Health & Education in New Jersey and at Cedar Point Recovery in Sacramento, California.
-All Frontline Responder programs are led by current or retired first responders to give clients a comfort level with receiving treatment.
-Frontline Responder Services offers comprehensive evaluations, treatment programs, aftercare, and family programs for firefighters and other first responders who struggle with addictions.
+Seeing the need for programs that meet the specialized needs for clinical services and peer support for first responders, New England Recovery & Wellness initiated "Shields of Honor" program at their facility in Concord, New Hampshire.
+All "Shields of Honor" programs are led by current or retired first responders to give clients a comfort level with receiving treatment.
+New England Recovery & Wellness offers comprehensive evaluations, treatment programs, aftercare, and family programs for firefighters and other first responders who struggle with addictions.
 Most importantly, the programs offer peer support by active or retired first responders—a distinction that makes a valuable difference.